-The Army Child and Youth Services Health Screening Tool #1 form is required to be completed by parents to screen all children for special needs at initial registration and annually thereafter and anytime there is a permanent change in diagnosis.
-Upon identification of special needs, required supporting documentation must be submitted to Parent Central to start the MIAT review.
-These registration forms are forwarded to the CYS Nurse & Army Public Health Nurse (APHN) for review.
+The Army Child and Youth Services Health Screening Tool #1 (HST1) form is required to be completed by parents to screen all children for special needs at initial registration and annually thereafter & anytime there is a permanent change in diagnosis.
+Upon identification of special needs, any required supporting documentation must be submitted to Parent Central to start the mandatory Multi-Disciplinary Inclusion Action Team (MIAT) review.
+These forms are forwarded to the CYS Nurse & Army Public Health Nurse (APHN) for review to ensure there is clear and complete information provided for CYS staff to provide care/assistance, can a reasonable accommodation be made, and is additional training required prior to the child/youth attending a CYS program.
 Depending on your child's need for accommodation, the parent/guardian may be asked to complete additional required CYS forms and/or provide supporting documents such as IEP's, IFSP's etc.

-Children and youth with the following conditions may require parent/guardian to attend a Multi-Disciplinary Inclusion Action Team meeting, as part of the MIAT review process prior to CYS registration being activated or childcare offer finalized:
+Children and youth with the following conditions may require parent/guardian to attend a MIAT Meeting as part of the MIAT review process prior to CYS registration being activated or childcare offer finalized.
+(MIAT meetings are explained below.)

-- Allergies

-- ♦ Special Diets

-- Respiratory Diagnosis

-- ♦ Epilepsy/Seizure Disorder

-- Diabetes

-- Autism Spectrum Disorders

-- Behavior Concerns

-- Other (as determined by CYS)
+Allergies Special Diets Respiratory Diagnosis Epilepsy/Seizure Disorder Diabetes Autism Spectrum Disorders Behavior Concerns Other (as determined by CYS)